callstack/hapi-graphql-boilerplate/README.md

 ## Requirements

-You need to have [link MongoDB](https://docs.mongodb.com/manual/installation/?jmp=footer) installed and running on your machine in order to run this boilerplate.
+You need to have [MongoDB](https://docs.mongodb.com/manual/installation/?jmp=footer) installed and running on your machine in order to run this boilerplate.

 ```bash
 mongod
 ```

-Or you can use external MongoDB DaaS (check out [link Heroku](https://elements.heroku.com/addons/mongolab)) and specify `process.env.plugins_db_uri` variable, or edit `app/manifest.js` file and provide your mongo URL.
+Or you can use external MongoDB DaaS (check out [Heroku](https://elements.heroku.com/addons/mongolab)) and specify `process.env.plugins_db_uri` variable, or edit `app/manifest.js` file and provide your mongo URL.

 ## Installation